 CWD Test Results

-With most chronic wasting disease testing completed, the North Dakota Game and Fish Department reported 24 deer from the 2022 hunting season tested positive.
+With most chronic wasting disease testing completed, the North Dakota Game and Fish Department reports 26 deer tested positive during the 2021 hunting season.

-Eight deer were from hunting unit 3F2; eight from unit 3A1; two from unit 4B; and one from units 3B1 and 3E2.
-Single positive deer were also found in four new units – 3A3, 3E1, 3F1 and 4F – where the disease had not been previously detected.
+Fourteen were from hunting unit 3F2, eight from unit 3A1, and one was found in unit 3B1.
+Single positive deer were also found in three units (3C, 3D1 and 3E2) where the disease had not been previously detected.

-CWD is a fatal disease of deer, moose and elk that remains on the landscape and can cause long-term population impacts as infection rates climb.
-The 2022 results come while the state legislature considers a bill that would strip the Game and Fish Department’s ability to restrict baiting as a means to combat CWD.
+CWD is a fatal disease of deer, moose and elk that can cause long-term population declines as infection rates climb.

-Game and Fish will use its 2022 surveillance data to guide its CWD management strategy moving forward.
-More information about CWD can be found by visiting the department’s website, gf.nd.gov.
+Game and Fish will use its 2021 surveillance data to guide its CWD management strategy moving forward.
+More information about CWD can be found at gf.nd.gov/cwd.